Photon rocket

 A photon rocket is a rocket that uses thrust from the momentum of emitted photons (radiation pressure by emission) for its propulsion.
 Photon rockets have been discussed as a propulsion system that could make interstellar flight possible during a human lifetime, which requires the ability to propel spacecraft to speeds at least 10% of the speed of light, v ≈ 0.1c = 30,000 km/s.
-Photon propulsion has been considered to be one of the best available interstellar propulsion concepts, because it is founded on established physics and technologies.
 Traditional photon rockets are proposed to be powered by onboard generators, as in the nuclear photonic rocket.
 The standard textbook case of such a rocket is the ideal case where all of the fuel is converted to photons which are radiated in the same direction.
 More realistic treatments take into account the fact that the beam of photons is not perfectly collimated, that not all of the fuel is converted to photons, and so on.
-A large amount of fuel would be required and the rocket would be a huge vessel.
+A large amount of fuel would be required and the rocket would be a huge vessel. making such rockets impractical.

-The limitations posed by the rocket equation can be overcome, as long as the reaction mass is not carried by the spacecraft.
-In beamed laser propulsion (BLP), the photon generators and the spacecraft are physically separated and the photons are beamed from the photon source to the spacecraft using lasers.
-However, BLP is limited because of the extremely low thrust generation efficiency of photon reflection.
-One of the best ways to overcome the inherent inefficiency in producing thrust of the photon thruster is by amplifying the momentum transfer of photons by recycling photons between two high reflectance mirrors, one being stationary, or on a thruster, the other being the "sail".